 Take a day excursion to Ona Lighthouse.
 Drive westwards from Molde and take the ferry to the island of Aukra.
 From Småge, in the west on Aukra, there are several daily boat departures to Ona and other islands.
 Ona is a traditional fishing village with a permanent population of about 30.
 This small island community has its own shop, a small café, several places to stay and two pottery workshops.

-The weather is very important during such a round-trip in western Norway.
-The best time is June to August.
+The best time to do this round trip is June to September.
 But also May is a beautiful month – where spring meets summer, with green valleys and snowy mountains.
 Note that some of the roads are closed during winter.
 Depending on the amount of snow in the mountains these roads are usually open between late May and early June.